LizHacks/dashboards/frontend/ROADMAP.md

 - [X] upon login, save the token in the localstorage
 - [X] upon login, redirect to the main page
 - [X] when the user get back restore the jwt
+- [X] read the token content,
-- [ ] read the token content and show the avatar (and a logout button)
+- [ ] show the avatar (and a logout button)
+- [ ] get the current status from the backend
+- [ ] and show it:
+  - [ ] show a selector to allow selecting a product and an enviroment
+  - [ ] list the services and show the individual state of each of them
+  - [ ] maybe make a status line at the bottom that give a quick outlook of what is currently going on
+- [ ] regularly pool the backend for update about the builds